department-of-veterans-affairs/vets-website/_employment/job-seekers/one-on-one.md

 You might also want to work with nonprofit organizations that have been thoroughly vetted and can offer you advice, share connections, and help place you into a good job at no cost to you.
 The [Call of Duty Endowment](http://www.callofdutyendowment.org/partners) endorses groups that do a particularly good job of this.

-Additionally, Hire Our Heroes, in partnership with [American Corporate Partners (ACP)](http://www.acp-usa.org/), pairs Veterans with corporate mentors.
-Over the course of a year, you and a mentor will discuss private-sector career preparation and exploration, and review your résumé.
-Mentors, one-third of whom are former military, come from a wide variety of sectors, including marketing, defense, health care, insurance, and manufacturing.
-You are eligible for ACP if:

-- You are a currently serving or recently separated Veteran (including members of the Reserve and National Guard) and have served on active duty for at least 180 days since September 11, 2001, or
-- You are the spouse of a Servicemember wounded or killed in action.

 </div>
 </div>
 </div>